 In AI vision, there are different types of anomalies.
 The three types include point anomalies, contextual anomalies, and collective anomalies.
 Point anomalies include, for example, a non-moving car on a busy road or in a tunnel.
 Contextual anomalies could be normal in a different context.

-For example, in slow-moving traffic, if a vehicle moves faster than others, what would be normal behavior in less dense situations.
-Collective anomalies occur when a group of instances together may cause an anomaly even though individually they may be normal, for example, a group of people dispersing within a short span of time.
+For example, in slow-moving traffic, if a vehicle moves faster than others, what would be normal behavior in less dense situations?
+Collective anomalies occur when a group of instances together may cause an anomaly even though individually they may be normal, for example, a group of people dispersing within a short period.

 Scope and Class of Anomalies